China riot suspect dies in Guangdong police custody

 The authorities said he was rushed to hospital but died from cardiac failure.

 Analysts say his death threatens to stir tension again in the area, where villagers accuse corrupt officials of stealing land for development.

 The Shanwei government statement said forensic experts had been invited to conduct independent investigations.

-Mr Xue was arrested last week in Lufeng, a city under Shanwei's jurisdiction.'Mass incidents'
+Mr Xue was arrested last week in Lufeng, a city under Shanwei's jurisdiction.